|2023 Date||19 November 2023|

-World Toilet Day aims to raise awareness of sanitation and hygiene issues around the world.
-Poor sanitation and hygiene refers to lack of access to clean drinking water, toilets and showers.
+World Toilet Day aims to raise awareness about sanitation and hygiene issues around the world.
+Poor sanitation and hygiene refer to a lack of access to clean drinking water, toilets, and showers.
 Poor sanitation drastically increases the risk of disease and malnutrition, especially for women and children.
-Today, 2.6 billion people, about one-third of the population on the planet, do not have access to proper sanitation, a problem that kills nearly 1 million young children every year.
+According to the CDC as of 2021, about 4.2 billion people do not have access to properly managed and sanitary toilets.

 World Toilet Day was designated by the United Nations in July 2013.
 It is celebrated annually on November 19 as people all over the world take action and support the basic human right of access to clean water and sanitation.